 - 2.1 New Zealand's tax policy settings will affect incentives for non-residents to invest in New Zealand.
 They will impact on costs of capital (that is, the real pre-tax rates of return that investments in New Zealand need to generate to be attractive on an after-tax basis). - 2.2 New Zealand depends on capital inflows for its economic development and performance.
+Inbound investment can generate growth in New Zealand's capital stock, and with a greater capital stock, labour will tend to become more productive. - 2.3 Some submitters asked how efficiency and productivity relate to living standards.
+If taxes have adverse effects on productivity, this can mean that less income is produced in New Zealand with the same inputs.
+For example, this can mean that New Zealanders earn their incomes either by working longer and having less time to spend with friends and family or on other pursuits.
+Efficiency costs represent the multi-faceted ways that taxes may reduce well-being that are over and above the amount of tax collected to finance government spending. - 2.4 A greater capital stock can support higher wage rates in New Zealand, which means higher incomes for New Zealanders.
+This will make it more attractive for people to choose to live in New Zealand.
+Incomes are one of the key determinants of living standards.

-Inbound investment can generate growth in New Zealand's capital stock, and with a greater capital stock, labour will tend to become more productive.
-This will support higher wage rates in New Zealand.
-Inbound investment could also support productivity and growth through transferring technology, building management expertise and broader business knowhow, and raising the skills and knowledge of the New Zealand workforce.
-In addition, inbound investment provides access to international production chains and markets. - 2.3 Company tax is the main tax on inbound investment income.
-Company tax settings may have important impacts on inbound investment and the efficiency and effectiveness of New Zealand's tax settings more broadly. - 2.4 Later chapters examine, and extend, work by the OECD on how taxes on inbound investment income can impact on costs of capital and effective marginal tax rates (EMTRs).
+- 2.5 Inbound investment could also support productivity and growth through transferring technology, building management expertise and broader business knowhow, and raising the skills and knowledge of the New Zealand workforce.
+In addition, inbound investment might provide access to international production chains and markets. - 2.6 Company tax is the main tax on inbound investment income.
+Company tax settings may have important impacts on inbound investment and the efficiency and effectiveness of New Zealand's tax settings more broadly. - 2.7 Later chapters examine, and extend, work by the OECD on how taxes on inbound investment income can impact on costs of capital and effective marginal tax rates (EMTRs).
 They look at the pros and cons of some different possible tax policy changes.
-This chapter discusses an economic framework and some empirical evidence that can be helpful in thinking through the likely welfare consequences of taxes on inbound investment.

-- 2.5 We start by presenting a simple economic model, with a single type of capital inflow and a single type of investment, that economists have used to start to examine these sorts of issues.
+This chapter discusses an economic framework and some empirical evidence that can be helpful in thinking through the likely welfare consequences of taxes on inbound investment. - 2.8 We start by presenting a simple economic model, with a single type of capital inflow and a single type of investment, that economists have used to start to examine these sorts of issues.
 We explain why this model suggests that high taxes on inbound investment into New Zealand can be undesirable.
 We then discuss a broader range of capital inflows and forms of investment and consider how non-neutral settings can reduce productivity and economic performance.
 Gains in productivity and economic performance from reducing high EMTRs and making these more neutral will ultimately depend on the responsiveness of investment to tax settings.
-We complete this chapter by discussing international evidence on how large the effects on investment are likely to be of any reductions in costs of capital and EMTRs. - 2.6 Much of the analysis in this chapter has been discussed in other tax reviews, including the Tax Review 2001 (chaired by Sir Robert McLeod and commonly referred to as the McLeod Review) and New Zealand's taxation framework for inbound investment, Inland Revenue and Treasury (2016).
-The chapter draws on this analysis.
+We complete this chapter by discussing international evidence on how large the effects on investment are likely to be of any reductions in costs of capital and EMTRs. - 2.9 Much of the analysis in this chapter has been discussed in other tax reviews, including the Tax Review 2001 (chaired by Sir Robert McLeod and commonly referred to as the McLeod Review)15 and New Zealand's taxation framework for inbound investment, Inland Revenue and Treasury (2016).16 The chapter draws on this analysis.